tanerim/ts_tokenizer/README.md

 # TS Tokenizer

-**TS Tokenizer** is a hybrid tokenizer designed for Turkish text.
+**TS Tokenizer** is a hybrid tokenizer designed specifically for tokenizing Turkish texts.
 It uses a hybrid (lexicon-based and rule-based) approach to split text into tokens.
-The tokenizer leverages regular expressions to handle non-standard text elements like dates, percentages, URLs, and punctuation marks.

 ### Key Features:
 - **Hybrid Approach**: Uses a hybrid (lexicon-based and rule-based approach) for tokenization.
 - **Handling of Special Tokens**: Recognizes special tokens like mentions, hashtags, emails, URLs, numbers, smiley, emoticons, etc..
-- **Highly Configurable**: Provides multiple output formats to suit different NLP processing needs,
-- including plain tokens, tagged tokens, and token-tag pairs in list or line formats.
+- **Highly Configurable**: Provides multiple output formats to suit different NLP processing needs, including plain tokens, tagged tokens, and token-tag pairs in list or line formats.

-Whether you are working on natural language processing (NLP), information retrieval, or text mining for Turkish, **TS Tokenizer** offers a versatile and reliable solution for tokenization.
+On natural language processing (NLP), information retrieval, or text mining for Turkish, **TS Tokenizer** offers a reliable solution for tokenization.

+---

-# Installation
+## Installation

 You can install the ts-tokenizer package using pip.

+    pip install ts-tokenizer

 Ensure you have Python 3.9 or higher installed on your system.

-    pip install ts-tokenizer
+---

 ## Command line tool

-Basic usage returns tokenized output of given text file.
+You can use TS Tokenizer directly from the command line for both file inputs and pipeline processing:
+## Tokenize from a File:

     $ ts-tokenizer input.txt

+## Tokenizing with Piped Input:

+    $ zcat input.txt.gz | ts-tokenizer

+---

 ## CLI Arguments

--o parameter takes four arguments.

-The two arguments 'tokenized' and 'tagged' returns word/per/line output.
-Tokenized is the default value and it is not obligatory to declare.
+You can specify the output format using the -o option:

+- **tokenized (default):** Returns plain tokens, one per line.
+- **tagged:** Returns tokens with their tags.
+- **lines:** Returns tokenized lines as lists.
+- **tagged_lines:** Returns tokenized lines as a list of tuples (token, tag).

 input_text = "Queen , 31.10.1975 tarihinde çıkardıðı A Night at the Opera albÃ¼mÃ¼yle dÃ¼nya mÃ¼ziðini deðiåÿtirdi ."